Get an annual AARP membership for only $12. Limited time offer.

 Tools and Apps for Senior Transportation

-One of the main things to keep in mind when it comes to transportation for seniors is the importance of conducting your own research, in order to find out what options are available in your area, which meet your needs and fall into your price range.
-Fortunately, there are a number of apps and other tools to help you.
+One of the main things to keep in mind when it comes to transportation for seniors is the importance of conducting your own research to find out what options are available in your area that meet your needs and fall into your price range.
+Fortunately, there are several mobile apps and other tools to help you.
 Here are a few that may prove helpful:

-• Uber and Lyft – Both great apps for getting a ride quickly and conveniently.
-They’ll pick you up at your house and take you where you need to go, usually for a relatively low price.
-But even so, use them sparingly if you’re on a tight budget.
+• Uber and Lyft – Both are great apps for getting a ride quickly and conveniently.
+They’ll pick you up at your location and take you where you need to go, usually for a relatively low price.
+Even so, use them sparingly if you’re on a tight budget.

 • Embark – Helps you plan your route in at least 12 different major public transit systems across the country

-In addition to these, AARP also has tools and info to help seniors obtain low cost transportation, and, as we mentioned before, so does AAA.
-You should also look at the websites for your insurance provider and your local public transit system to see if they have any tools that can be helpful in getting you from one place to another.
+In addition to these, AARP also has tools and info to help seniors obtain low-cost transportation, and, as we mentioned before, so does AAA.
+You should also look at the websites of your insurance carrier and your local public transit system to see if they have any tools that can help get you from one place to another.

 Just because you're getting older doesn't mean you have to stop moving.
 With a little work and the right resources, you can find plenty of ways of getting around town cheaply, safely, and conveniently, no matter what your mobility is like.